What Should We Make Of Trump's Speech Patterns — And Our Responses To Them?

 Point taken.

 So is there reason for concern about this strange phenomenon so many of us are living through, that when Trump repeats simple phrases for the world to hear — the same ones again and again — some stick hard and fast in our minds and we rush to quote them back to each other?
-Is this practice (again, no matter whether adoring of, or appalled by, Trump) causing a mind-altering immersion in a Trumpian worldview that we don't even quite realize?
+Is this practice (again, no matter whether adoring of or appalled by Trump) causing a mind-altering immersion in a Trumpian worldview that we don't even quite realize?

 Or, instead, is that kind of worry just another distraction from assessing the cascading global consequences of a Trump presidency?

 This conversation is one we should be having.
 A place to start is by assuming there are no easy answers.
-Let's speak to each other about it, not so much with the very simple words or big tremendous ramblings that Trump favors, but with the reasoned clarity that citizens' discourse best requires.
+Let's speak to one another about it, not so much with the very simple words or big tremendous ramblings that Trump favors, but with the reasoned clarity that citizens' discourse best requires.

 Barbara J. King is an anthropology professor emerita at the College of William and Mary.
 She often writes about the cognition, emotion and welfare of animals, and about biological anthropology, human evolution and gender issues.
 Barbara's new book is Personalities on the Plate: The Lives and Minds of Animals We Eat.
 You can keep up with what she is thinking on Twitter: @bjkingape

-Note: An earlier version of this story misspelled Joanne Scheibman's last name as Schiebman.